-- What you see is what you get, there aren't many extras on this disk drive.
+- Plain looking.
+What you see is what you get.

 WD Elements Features

-The Elements Portable Hard Drive is classed as a basic drive.
-This means that there is no integral backup software provided on the hard drive, password protection or encryption on the hard drive for your files.
+Your Elements Portable Hard Drive is a basic drive.
+This means that you'll find no bundled backup software.
+Or password protection.
+Or encryption on the WD Elements drive itself.

-You can even set up encryption for your files via Mac OS if you're particularly sensitive about your information.
+You can even set up encryption for your files with Mac OS.
+If you're particularly sensitive about your information.

 WD Elements Reliability

-And of course the beauty of buying through Amazon is that should you be extremely unlucky and receive a dead on arrival unit.
-Amazon takes care of you and you can send it straight back for a replacement.
+And of course there is the beauty of buying through Amazon.
+Because should you be extremely unlucky and receive a dead on arrival unit.
+Amazon takes care of the replacement.

 YouTube Video Covering the WD Elements